This degree has three stages, each comprising 120 credits.

 As a student of The Open University, you should be aware of the content of the qualification-specific regulations below and the academic regulations that are available on our Student Policies and Regulations website.

-There are no formal entry requirements to study this qualification, but it is very important that you are well prepared to study mathematics at this level.
+There are no formal entry requirements to study this qualification, but you must have the required mathematical skills.

-If you would like more advice and guidance about where to start, please visit our MathsChoices website.
+If you would like more advice and guidance about where to start, please contact an advisor

 Preparing for study with an Access module